coryhouse/react-slingshot/README.md

 ###Where are the files being served from when I run `npm start`?
 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
-When the app is built using `npm run build`, the app is served from the /dist directory.
+When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.

 ###How is Sass being converted into CSS and landing in the browser?
 Magic!
 Okay, more specifically: Webpack handles it like this: